precice/precice.github.io/pages/docs/installation/installation-vm.md

 Please report any technical issues on the [vm repository on GitHub](https://github.com/precice/vm).
 Should we definitely include some package you love?
 Let us know!
 For general support, please refer to our [community channels](community-channels.html).

+There are a couple of [known issues](https://github.com/precice/vm/issues) that we are continuously trying to improve.
+Your feedback and contribution is always very helpful.